micmejia/bible-dump/NKJV/Numbers/Num 33.md

 They departed from the mountains of Abarim and camped in the plains of Moab by the Jordan, _across from_ Jericho.

 ###### 49
-They camped by the Jordan, from Beth Jesimoth as far as the Abel Acacia Grove[^d] in the plains of Moab. ## Instructions for the Conquest of Canaan
+They camped by the Jordan, from Beth Jesimoth as far as the Abel Acacia Grove in the plains of Moab. ## Instructions for the Conquest of Canaan

 ###### 50
 Now the Lord spoke to Moses in the plains of Moab by the Jordan, _across from_ Jericho, saying,